-An Ankle Sprain is an injury at the region of the ankle joint where there is either a partial or a complete tear of the ligaments that support it, due to an abnormal rolling, twisting, or turning movement.
+An ankle sprain is an injury at the ankle joint region where there is either a partial or a complete tear of the ligaments that support it due to an abnormal rolling, twisting, or turning movement.

 - Twisted ankle

 An ankle sprain is not a medical emergency, but seeking medical attention at the earliest is advisable to avoid complications.

 An ankle sprain may be of the following types:

 - Inversion or Lateral Ankle Sprain: This is the most common type of sprain.
 It occurs when the foot is bent or turned too much to the inside.
 This strains the ankle ligaments on the outer side of the joint.

 - Eversion or Medial Ankle Sprain: It is less common and occurs when the foot rotates towards the outside, resulting in a stretching of the ankle ligaments on the inner side of the joint.

 - High or Syndesmotic Ankle Sprain: This is usually seen in sportspersons, where the ligaments present above the ankle joint and keeping the two leg bones, tibia and fibula, are stretched.
 It usually occurs when the foot rotates to the outside.